Removal and repair of shock absorbers GAZ-2705

 We do the same with the upper shock absorber mount

-Remove shock absorber
+Remove the shock absorber

-Remove the inner washers
+Remove the internal washers

 Remove the rubber bushings from the shock absorber eye

-We install a new shock absorber with new rubber bushings in reverse order.
+We install a new shock absorber with new rubber bushings in the reverse order.
 Similarly, we replace the shock absorber on the other side of the car.

 Shock absorber repair